grzegorzpikus/UoE_L_into_CS_Assignment_2/README.md

 #####Add

-This section allowes for adding new card to the system.
+This section allows for adding a new card to the system.
 The user of the application has to provided necessary data: first name of the card holder, surname of the cardholder, the card number, CVV, exapiry date and confirmation that a cardholder wants to be a regular customer (`Y` or `N`).
 Typing `Y` is necessary to save the card